The Laughing Saint

 Instead of daily homilies, Saint Philip led informal oratories, which were practical discussions with his followers about how to live a pious life.
 At first, the Pope was wary of these oratories, but with some persuading by Saint Philip—who was known for being charming in addition to being pious, good natured, and handsome—the oratories were granted Papal approval.

-That lightness, joy, and humility inspire Laughing Saint Editorial’s mission to help workplace writing be a source of joy and accomplishment.
+Saint Philip Neri’s creativity, joy, and humility inspire Laughing Saint Editorial’s mission to help writing be a source of joy and accomplishment.

 CONTACT LAUGHING SAINT Editorial